MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-overview.md

 ### Supported Components

-When using the React Native assets system (i.e. using the `require("./foo.png")` syntax), the following list represents the set of core components (and props) that support having their referenced images and videos updated via CodePush:
+When using the React Native assets system (like using the `require("./foo.png")` syntax), the following list represents the set of core components (and props) that support having their referenced images and videos updated via CodePush:

 | Component                                       | Prop(s)                                  |
 |-------------------------------------------------|------------------------------------------|